Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-❌ Official identity anchors on Wikidata weren’t verified
+❌ Official identity anchors couldn’t be confirmed (Wikidata)

 What we saw